 Welcome to the post-text future, a world where visuals are the common language.
-Movies, Netflix, social media, selfies — this is the visual era, where what we are is what we see.
-Research shows that 65 percent of us are visual learners, indicating that diagrams, graphs, and images influence learning outcomes more than the written […]
+Movies, Netflix, social media, selfies — this is the visual era, where what we are is what […]

 Tag: Visual Requirements Models